Tahul/vscode-commit-prompt/README.md

 This has been heavily inspired by [cz-emoji](https://github.com/ngryman/cz-emoji) by [ngryman](https://github.com/ngryman).

-If you have any question concerning this app, don't hesitate to reach me, on [Twitter](https://twitter.com/yaeeelglx) or by [email](mailto:yael.guilloux@gmail.com).
+If you have any questions concerning this app, don't hesitate to reach me, on [Twitter](https://twitter.com/yaeeelglx) or by [email](mailto:yael.guilloux@gmail.com).